-Penny felt Lin wretch at her hand and her pistol disappeared from her grasp.
+Penny felt Lin wrench at her hand and her pistol disappeared from her grasp.
 Penny responded by grabbing Lin’s own gun hand and pulling it further away from him, with a deft twist of her wrist, Penny forced Lin to drop his own gun.

 To maximise her advantage Penny kicked Lin off of her and reached for Mac’s gun on her thigh.
-Lin brought up his hands in a token defence and stared up at Penny in horror.
+Lin brought up his hands in a token defense and stared up at Penny in horror.

 Penny hit the trigger.